Customer projects with WordPress: from planning to positioning

 Above all, the motto is: “Less is more”.
 This means paying meticulous attention to image sizes during development and only installing absolutely essential plugins.
 In addition, I have had excellent experiences with the PrestoPlayer in conjunction with bunny.net as a streaming server and CDN, especially when integrating the video .

-Another example is a knowledge platform with WordPress that you have implemented.
+Another example is a knowledge platform with WordPress that you have realised.
 Which plugins are used here?

 Online courses for overcoming anxiety are sold on this platform.
-In consultation with our customer, , we opted for Tutor LMS.
-With a connection to WooCommerce and in conjunction with germanized.
+In consultation with our customer, we opted for Tutor LMS at .
+With a connection to WooCommerce and in conjunction with germanised.
 As with every project at Raidboxes so far, it was really fun to carry out the development directly in the BOX.
 With these loading times, a local development environment is simply no longer necessary.

 Customer communication and advice